Should you sell your diesel car?

 Will diesel cars be banned?

-Some manufacturers have stopped the supply of diesel engines to the UK market.
+Many manufacturers have already stopped the supply of diesel engines to the UK market.
 Or removed them from their car ranges, including Suzuki, Porsche and Toyota.
 And many other car makers are pledging to phase out diesel and petrol-only cars in favour of hybrid and electric vehicles.
 The range of hybrid and electric cars to buy is growing all the time.

 Diesel taxes and charges